rust-unofficial/patterns/patterns/creational/builder.md

 ## Motivation

-Useful when you would otherwise require many different constructors or where construction has side effects.
+Useful when you would otherwise require many constructors or where construction has side effects.

 ## Advantages